-A festive addition to any dessert or cocktail, Sugared Cranberries are sweet, tart, ruby red and adds a touch of sparkle.
+A festive addition to any dessert or cocktail, Sugared Cranberries are sweet, tart, ruby red and add a touch of sparkle.

 - In a medium sauce pan, combine the granulated sugar and water and bring to a boil and continue boiling until the sugar is dissolved